samid737/scrambledev/_posts/2017-04-01-development-part-xx-eom-basic-atmosphere.md

 ## Equations of motion (EOM)

-There are A view fundemental equations I applied to determine the motion of the aircraft and the main source  is the [Flight and Orbital Mechanics](https://ocw.tudelft.nl/courses/flight-orbital-mechanics/) course I took, given  by Dr. ir.
+To upgrade the current model, the aircraft is in need of some equations of motion.There are A view fundemental equations I applied to determine the motion of the aircraft and the main source  is the [Flight and Orbital Mechanics](https://ocw.tudelft.nl/courses/flight-orbital-mechanics/) course I took, given  by Dr. ir.
 M. Voskuijl.

-Basically this course deals with the mechanics involved during every phase of flight (take-off, climb, cruise, descent, landing) and the nice part is that complete derivations are  included for 2D longitudinal flight !
+Basically this course deals with the mechanics involved during every phase of flight (take-off, climb, cruise, descent, landing) and the nice part is that complete derivations are  included for 2D longitudinal flight!

 ### Translation

-The free body diagram:
+The free body diagram looks like:

 ![ISA]({{ site.url }}/scrambledev/assets/images/FBD.png)